Data analytics is studying raw data to conclude it.

 1. Informed decision-making

 Sports data analytics can be an effective tool for making critical strategic decisions.
 Former Chelsea Football Club manager Thomas Tuchel explains why he brought on Kepa Arrizabalaga late in extra time.
-Several NBA teams are using complex data analysis tools to impact coaching approaches.
+Several NBA teams are using complex data analysis tools to impact coaching approaches, including decisions related to basketball uniforms and player positioning.

 Basketball has significantly benefited from this type of study.
 Since teams discovered that taking more three-point shots is worth the compromises, more action is going place at the three-point line (teams may miss more photos, but when it goes in, they earn more points).